DamonOehlman/embellish-readme/README.md

 ### Auto insertion of license information

-When embelishing a README file, a search is done for a `## LICENSE` header.
+When embellishing a README file, a search is done for a `## LICENSE` header.
 After this header all existing content is remove and an applicable license description added for the project license as described in the project `package.json` file.

 This also generates the appropriate `LICENSE` file in the current working directory.